ironjr/StreamMultiDiffusion/README.md

 ## 🚩 Updates

 - 🏃 More public demos are expected!
+- 🔥 March 22, 2024: Our demo app _Semantic Palette_ is now available on [Google Colab](https://colab.research.google.com/github/camenduru/SemanticPalette-jupyter/blob/main/SemanticPalette_jupyter.ipynb)!
+Huge thanks to [@camenduru](https://github.com/camenduru)!
-- ✅ March 22, 2023: The app _Semantic Palette_ is now included in the repository!
+- 🔥 March 22, 2024: The app _Semantic Palette_ is now included in the repository!
 Run `python src/demo/semantic_palette/app.py --model "your model here"` to run the app from your local machine.
-- ✅ March 19, 2023: Our first public demo of _semantic palette_ is out at [Hugging Face Space](https://huggingface.co/spaces/ironjr/SemanticPalette)!
+- 🔥 March 19, 2024: Our first public demo of _semantic palette_ is out at [Hugging Face Space](https://huggingface.co/spaces/ironjr/SemanticPalette)!
 We would like to give our biggest thanks to the almighty Hugging Face 🤗 team for their help!
-- ✅ March 16, 2023: Added examples and instructions for region-based generation, panorama generation, and inpainting.
+- 🔥 March 16, 2024: Added examples and instructions for region-based generation, panorama generation, and inpainting.
-- ✅ March 15, 2023: Added detailed instructions in this README for creators.
+- 🔥 March 15, 2024: Added detailed instructions in this README for creators.
-- ✅ March 14, 2023: We have released our paper, StreamMultiDiffusion on [arXiv](https://arxiv.org/abs/2403.09055).
+- 🔥 March 14, 2024: We have released our paper, StreamMultiDiffusion on [arXiv](https://arxiv.org/abs/2403.09055).
-- ✅ March 13, 2023: Code release!
+- 🔥 March 13, 2024: Code release!

 ---